23025105/thabang-malungani/README.md

-# Brayden Thabang Portfolio Website
+# Malungani Thabang Portfolio Website

  1. Project Title & Description

-*Brayden Thabang Portfolio Website*
+*Malungani Thabang Portfolio Website*

 This is a personal portfolio website that showcases my skills, projects, and contact details.
 It introduces who I am as a developer and highlights my experience and work in a clean and modern interface.